Ukerneraies/audio-effect-processor/README.md

 ```bash
 streamlit run Scripts/app.py
 ```
-1.Upload a WAV file
+1.Upload a WAV file.
-2.Adjust the pitch, tempo, and echo
+2.Adjust the pitch, tempo, and echo.
-3.Output the processed audio (save/download)
+3.Output the processed audio (save/download).

 ### Using the CLI：
 Pitch